salvadorlab/mbovpan/README.md

 (mbovpan)$ #ready for input
 ```

-Another option is to install using a provided script in 'scripts/install_mbovpan.sh'
+Another option is to install using a provided script in 'scripts/install_mbovpan.sh'.
+This should take about 10 minutes.

 ```
 $conda create -n mbovpan